Welcome to Picardy 2.1!

 The edit pane

-The edit pane will have a grey border when it has focus.
+The edit pane will have an orange border when it has focus.
 Most commands in the Edit menu and all commands in the Clipboard are available only in the edit pane; some commands are available via their keyboard shortcuts in the New/Edit Item dialog.

-To print the contents of the edit pane (in order to proofread it, for example), click File > Print Edit pane, or the same command in the edit pane right-click popup menu.
+To print the contents of the edit pane (in order to proofread it, for example), click File > Print Edit Pane, or the same command in the edit pane’s right-click popup menu.

 The preview pane